Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Problem Setting and Background

-In response to the problem outlined in Section \ref{sec:background_problem}, a rich literature has developed methods for robust estimation and regression.
-Foundational work has addressed the problem of \textit{data cleaning} and \textit{robust covariance estimation}.
-The Detect Deviating Cells (DDC) algorithm \citep{rousseeuw2018detecting} is a cornerstone of the data cleaning paradigm, and its scalability is enabled by fast, transformation-based robust correlation estimators \citep{raymaekers2021fast}.
-In parallel, direct robust estimation of covariance and precision matrices has been a major focus, with methods evolving from the two-step generalized S-estimator \citep{agostinelli2015robust} to the recent cellwise MCD estimator \citep{raymaekers2024cellwise}, with many ideas extended to the high-dimensional setting \citep{tarr2016robust, loh2018high, pacreau2023robust}.
+In practice, we observe a predictor matrix $\mathbf{X}$ that may contain cellwise contamination, with contaminated cells commonly assumed to arise independently throughout the design matrix \citep{alqallaf2009propagation}.
+Under this independent contamination model, even a small fraction of contaminated cells can affect a large proportion of observations (rows) through contamination propagation, causing procedures designed to handle only casewise contamination to break down \citep{alqallaf2009propagation,raymaekers2024challenges}.

+Moreover, cellwise contamination may generate marginal outliers (detectable univariately) or correlation outliers that primarily distort multivariate dependence while remaining marginally plausible \citep{raymaekers2021handling}.
+In addition to contamination in the predictor matrix $\mathbf{X}$, atypical response values in $\mathbf{y}$ may also occur; in regression settings, these are naturally viewed as observation-level (casewise) contamination.

+A growing literature on cellwise-robust estimation has emerged in recent years, with early contributions focusing on robust multivariate location and scatter estimation under both casewise and cellwise contamination \citep{agostinelli2015robust}.
+Within this literature, the Detect Deviating Cells (DDC) algorithm \citep{rousseeuw2018detecting} has become a foundational method for identifying and imputing cellwise outliers by leveraging dependence among variables.
+Subsequent work has developed fast robust correlation estimators and related scalable tools for high-dimensional settings \citep{tarr2016robust, loh2018high, raymaekers2021fast, pacreau2023robust}.

-Building upon these concepts, a parallel track has developed end-to-end \textit{cellwise-robust regression} methods.
-In the lower-dimensional setting, prominent approaches include the Shooting S-estimator \citep{ollerer2016shooting} and the Cellwise Robust M-regression (CRM) \citep{filzmoser2020cellwise}, the latter of which employs SPADIMO \citep{debruyne2019outlyingness} to identify contaminated cells.
-For the sparse, high-dimensional setting, key estimators include Sparse Shooting S \citep{bottmer2022sparse} and CR-Lasso \citep{su2024cr}.
-While these methods represent the current state-of-the-art, they are single-model estimators that rely on complex, non-convex optimization strategies.
+Cellwise contamination has also motivated robust regression procedures.
+In the lower-dimensional setting, prominent approaches include the Shooting S-estimator \citep{ollerer2016shooting} and Cellwise Robust M-regression (CRM) \citep{filzmoser2020cellwise}, the latter of which employs specialized diagnostics to identify contaminated cells \citep{debruyne2019outlyingness}.
+In the sparse high-dimensional setting, comparatively few methods have been proposed, with Sparse Shooting S \citep{bottmer2022sparse} and CR-Lasso \citep{su2024cr} among the main contributions.
+While these approaches represent important advances, they remain single-model estimators and do not leverage the stability and variance-reduction advantages of ensemble-based strategies.